lindbergryan04/RecipeRater_report/README.md

 Next, we took the nutrition column which contained a list of nutritional information for the recipe in the form: [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)] (PDV stands for “percentage of daily value”), and we converted each value into its own column for each recipe.

 Since we'd extracted all that we needed from 'nutrition' we dropped the column.
-Our data ended up looking like this, minus the 'tags', 'ingredients', 'total_fat', and 'carbs' columns, which we couldn't include in the report in order for our dataframe to horizontally fit the page.
+Our data ended up looking like this: (minus the 'tags', 'ingredients', 'total_fat', and 'carbs' columns, which didn't fit on page)

 | name                                 |   minutes |   n_steps |   avg_rating |... |   calories |   sugar |   sodium |   protein |   sat_fat |
 |:-------------------------------------|----------:|----------:|-------------:|---:|-----------:|--------:|---------:|----------:|----------:|